nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 Rebinding `n` is another important thing here.
 By default, `n` and `p` are used for navigation within Dired, but with `hjkl` bindings set that's not really useful.
 Changing `n` and `N` to Evil's search commands gives us Vim-like searching within the file manager.

+Another thing to note about the above code is that I've made each binding an explicit expression.
+This is useful when you're just testing new keybindings - if you might want to change them and play around until you find something that works, you want to be able to evaluate each expression independently.
+If we feel like evaluating these all at the same time, we can just surround them in a `(progn)` block, or visual select the code and use `M-x eval-region` to do so.

 ### Dired-x

 Many incredibly useful Dired features are disabled by default, like `dired-jump`, which jumps to a Dired buffer in the same place as the current file.